andylamp/dotfiles/README.md

 The change from `bash` from `ksh` in `MacOS` made things a bit patchy but I'll try to upload my `MacOS` `dotfile` once it is peachy again.

+Also, currently the `dotfile` script requires `git` to be already installed, but that should be fixed in future revisions.

 # Installing

 To install the `dotscript` the only thing you need to run is [`bootstrap.sh`][1] located in the top directory which initiates the entire process.